Domaine Émilian Gillet, Clessé

 2019 Émilian Gillet, Viré Clessé Blanc

 Appellation: AOC Viré-Clessé

-Age of Vines: 10-80 years
+Age of Vines: Planted between 1940-2020

 Vinification: Direct press before slow fermentation for 1 year in horizontal stainless steel tanks.
-Then they move the wine from its lees and keeps on ageing it on tank for 6 months before bottling.
+Then they move the wine from its lees and keeps on ageing it in tank for 6 months before bottling.